-10. Plan for Sustainability
+10. Plan for sustainability

 What will happen to any digital archives in the long term, particularly if there is not a heritage organisation to manage the archive website after the project?
 The British Library has an archive of websites which organisations can approach if they feel their website should be included.

-Need more Heritage Fund guidance?
+Need more National Heritage Lottery Fund guidance?

 Many thanks to Claire for sharing her insightful and essential top tips for securing funding.
 If you’re planning a funding bid and would like to know more then you can consult Claire Adler's website directly.